-Table 2 provides an overview of 54 incubators in the survey sample that are based on developed and developing countries.
-Almost three quarters (73.08 %) of developed and developing countries incubators' goals were the assistance of the entrepreneurial climate and innovation.
-Most developed and developing countries' incubators offered strong tangible and specialized services (64.71%).
+Table II provides an overview of 54 incubators in the survey sample that are based on developed and developing countries.
+Almost three-quarters (73.08 per cent) of developed and developing countries incubators' goals were the assistance of the entrepreneurial climate and innovation.
+Most developed and developing countries' incubators offered strong tangible and specialized services (64.71 per cent).

-More than half (59.62%) of developed and developing countries' incubators had created at least 50 jobs per incubator programme.
-For most developed and developing countries, the number of graduated companies from incubators ranged from 6 to 25 companies (41.18 %).
-The percentage of survival rate ranged between 81 to 90% for less than half (47.06%) of developed and developing countries.
+More than half (59.62 per cent) of developed and developing countries' incubators had created at least 50 jobs per incubator programme.
+For most developed and developing countries, the number of graduated companies from incubators ranged from six to 25 companies (41.18 per cent).
+The percentage of survival rate ranged between 81 and 90 per cent for less than half (47.06 per cent) of developed and developing countries.